Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Related Work

-Deep clustering can be significantly advanced by discriminative representations.
-Examples of traditional deep clustering methods include:~\citet{xie2016unsupervised,yang2017towards} use autoencoders to simultaneously perform representation learning and clustering;~\citet{chang2017deep,haeusser2018associative,wu2019deep,ji2019invariant} learn pair-wise relationships between original and augmented instances.
-However, they often suffer from inferior performance on some complex datasets such as CIFAR-20.
-Inspired by the success of contrastive learning, recent studies turn to exploit the discriminative representations learned from contrastive learning to assist the downstream clustering tasks~\citep{van2020scan,niu2021spice} or simultaneously optimize representation learning and clustering~\citep{tao2021clustering,tsai2020mice,li2020prototypical,shen2021you}.
-SCAN~\citep{van2020scan} uses the model pre-trained by SimCLR to yield the confident pseudo-labels.
-IDFD~\citep{tao2021clustering} proposes to perform both instance discrimination and feature decorrelation.
-GCC~\citep{zhong2021graph} and WCL~\citep{zheng2021weakly} build a graph to label the neighbor samples as pseudo-positive examples, however, they still suffer from the class collision issue due to the contrastive loss involved and these pseudo-positive examples that may not be truly positive.
-All of them are built upon the contrastive learning framework, which means that they require a large number of negative examples for training stability, inevitably giving rise to class collision issue.
-Different from prior work, this paper explores the non-contrastive self-supervised methods, \ie, BYOL, to achieve both representation learning and clustering.
-We note that~\citet{regatti2021consensus,lee2020learning} have tried to build the clustering framework based on BYOL, however, their methods do not consider improving within-cluster compactness and maximizing inter-cluster distance like ours.
-Therefore, to the best of our knowledge, this is the first successful attempt that introduces the non-contrastive representation learning into deep clustering that yields a substantial performance improvement over previous state-of-the-art methods.
-In Appendix~\ref{sec:additional_related_work}, we present related work on self-supervised learning and difference from existing methods including CC~\citep{li2021contrastive}, GCC~\citep{zhong2021graph}, WCL~\citep{zheng2021weakly}, and PCL~\citep{li2020prototypical}.
+Deep clustering~\cite{xie2016unsupervised,chang2017deep,chang2018deep,haeusser2018associative,chang2019local,wu2019deep,ji2019invariant,han2021autonovel,li2022twin} has been significantly advanced by self-supervised representation learning.
+Most of deep clustering methods are based on contrastive learning by exploiting the discriminative representations, learned from contrastive learning, to assist the downstream clustering tasks~\cite{van2020scan,niu2021spice,li2022twin} or simultaneously optimize representation learning and clustering~\cite{tao2021clustering,tsai2020mice,li2020prototypical,shen2021you,guo2022hcsc}.
+For example, SCAN~\cite{van2020scan} yields the confident pseudo-labels by the pre-trained SimCLR model, and IDFD~\cite{tao2021clustering} proposes to perform both instance discrimination and feature decorrelation.
+Although GCC~\cite{zhong2021graph} and WCL~\cite{zheng2021weakly} select the neighbor samples from a graph as pseudo-positive examples for contrastive loss, however, they still suffer from the class collision issue as these selected examples may not be \emph{truly} positive.
+In a nutshell, all of them are built upon the contrastive learning framework, in which they require a large number of negative examples to maintain uniform representations, inevitably leading to class collision issue.

+Although some attempts have been made to use non-contrastive learning, such as BYOL~\cite{grill2020bootstrap}, to avoid class collision issue~\cite{lee2020learning,regatti2021consensus}, they produce inferior results as they suffer from the collapse of downstream clustering due to the non-uniform representations.